seun-beta/NEW-LOPA/api/README.md

 - [Authors](#authors)
 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>

+LOPA API for Layer of Protection Analysis API is the Bowtie Diagram API for LOPA.

 LOPA is a Graphical User Interface (GUI) used to evaluate high-consequence scenarios determining if the combination of probability of occurrence and severity of consequences meets a company’s risk tolerance.

 ## Tech <a name = "tech"></a>

-LOPA is written in Python 3
+LOPA API is written in [Python 3](https://www.python.org) and [Django Rest Framework](http://www.django-rest-framework.org/)

 ## Installation  <a name = "installation"></a>